kenba/via-httplib/docs/REQUEST.md

                          int status,
                          std::string header_string = "");

-The first constructor just requires a `via::http::response_status::status_code`, this is an enumeration of the standard HTTP response status codes, see:
+The first constructor just requires a `via::http::response_status::code`, this is an enumeration of the standard HTTP response status codes, see:
 `<via/http/response_status.hpp>`